A CREDITORS’ GUIDE TO FEES CHARGED BY TRUSTEES IN BANKRUPTCY

 4.3.1 Where the trustee proposes to take remuneration based on time costs, he must first provide the creditors with detailed information in the form of a ‘fees estimate’.
 A fees estimate is a written estimate that specifies:

-The hourly rate or rates the trustee and his staff propose to charge for each part of
+- The hourly rate or rates the trustee and his staff propose to charge for each part of that work;

 4.3.2 In addition, the trustee must give the creditors details of the expenses he considers will be, or are likely to be, incurred.

 4.4.1 It is for the committee (if there is one) to determine on which of these bases, or combination of bases, the remuneration is to be fixed.
 Where it is fixed as a set amount or a percentage, it is for the committee to determine the amount, percentage or percentages to be applied.
 Rule 18.16 says that in arriving at its decision the committee shall have regard to:

 - The complexity (or otherwise) of the case;

 - Any responsibility of an exceptional kind or degree which falls on the trustee in connection with the bankruptcy;